 The closing ceremony had a ‘Death Eaters Dance’ but we did not wait for it since we figured the trains will be crowded once the festival ends.
 However, here is a pic of Lucious Malfoy, Umbridge and the death eaters –

 A Quick Guide to getting to this Festival

 If you wish to attend this festival and are an out of towner like I am, try and reach early so as to catch the opening ceremony.

-However, in doing so, we figured out we wasted a lot of time since the train ride is almost 30-45 min long and was over crowded.
+- However, in doing so, we figured out we wasted a lot of time since the train ride is almost 30-45 min long and was overcrowded.
 We could have easily gone to Chestnut Hill itself and found a paid parking spot over there.
-Plus the return train journey was kinda annoying since the train kept halting every 5 minutes.
+Plus the return train journey was kind of annoying since the train kept halting every 5 minutes.

-It’s definitely an event you should consider attending if you live close by.
-For me, personally, it was like my childhood played right in front of me.
+If you’re a Potter Fan, it’s definitely an event you should consider attending if you live close by.
+For me, personally, it was like my childhood standing right in front of me.
 Nostalgia for sure!

 To sum it up, it was truly a Magical Experience!

-If you enjoyed reading this post, please share it and subscribe to my blog via email to get notified when new posts are published every week!
+If you enjoyed reading this post, please share it and subscribe via email to get notified when new posts are published every week!